-Memorandum 69-96
+Memorandum 69-117

-Subject: Studies 65.25; 65.30 - Inverse Condemnation (Water Damage; Interference With Land Stability)
+Subject: Studies 65.25, 65.30 - Inverse Condemnation (Water Damage; Interference With Land Stability)

-Attached are two copies of the tentative recommendation relating to inverse condemnation-water damage and interference with land stability.
+Attached is the tentative recommendation relating to inverse condemnation --water damage and interference with land stability.
 With the exception of one or two editorial changes and consolidation into one chapter, the statutory provisions are simply those already approved at the June meeting.
 The preliminary part of the recommendation is, however, new and has not been reviewed or approved by the Commission.
-At the September, 1969 meeting, we hope the Commission will review the entire recommendation and approve it for immediate distribution for comment.
-The staff requests that you make any desired editorial revisions on one copy of the recommendation and return this copy to the staff at the September meeting, so that the revisions may be taken into account when the staff revises the recommendation before sending it out for comment.